 To meet these varied student needs, the graduate program in political science offers rigorous training without a rigidly structured curriculum.
 Courses reflect current faculty research and their sense of what is theoretically significant.
 There are no compulsory courses, although we encourage students to take courses that provide overviews of the respective subfields and methodology courses appropriate to their research interests.
 In comparative politics, for example, students can take a variety of courses on specific countries or regions, each raising basic issues for comparative study.
-In international politics, students can choose an initial course, such as Charles Lipson's "Introduction to International Relations," or begin with a more specialized course, such as John Mearsheimer's "War and the Nation State."
+In international politics, students can choose an initial course, such as Robert Pape's "Strategy," or begin with a more specialized course, such as Paul Poast's "Inference in Deplomatic History and International Relations."
 In quantitative methods, where a carefully structured program is particularly valuable, the department has developed a sequence to prepare students for empirical research.
 Students can best engage the compelling questions by taking courses that reflect on-going faculty interests.

 The department offers a variety of courses that effectively introduce students to major research issues, plus others that encourage advanced research.
 Regular courses last ten weeks, and students usually take three each quarter in the first two years.
 In the first year, students should plan on completing a total of nine courses for quality grades.
 In the second year, students should plan on completing at least seven courses for quality grades.

 Students are required to pass comprehensive exams in two fields.
 The Department offers exams during the month of June each year.
 Re-takes are scheduled for September.
 Some students—such as those entering the program with prior graduate work in political science or who complete the necessary prerequisites for an exam in their first year of study—may take one comprehensive exam after the first year and the second exam at the end of the second year.
 All other students will take both exams at the end of the second year.